ecrespo/fastapi_todos/README.md

 - docker-compose up --build

 Notes:
-- The compose file maps host 9000 to container 9000, while run.py defaults to 8000.
-The Dockerfile runs: `uv run --env-file .env python3 run.py`.
-Ensure your .env sets `PORT=9000` to match the compose mapping.
+- docker-compose maps host 8000 to container 8000.
+The image runs `uv run --env-file .env python3 run.py` and run.py defaults to PORT=8000, so no extra PORT override is required.
+If you change PORT in .env, update the compose ports accordingly.
-- The compose mounts ./logs and ./app into the container for live code changes and log persistence.
+- Volumes: ./logs and ./app are mounted for live code changes and log persistence.
+The .env file is mounted read-only.
+- Services: compose also provisions Redis and PostgreSQL for local development.
+PostgreSQL is exposed on the host via POSTGRES_HOST_PORT (defaults to 55432 if not set).
+See docker-compose.yaml for details.

 TODO:
-- Provide a sample .env (e.g., .env.example) documenting recommended defaults, including PORT=9000 for Docker.
+- Provide a sample .env (e.g., .env.example) documenting recommended defaults (APP_ENV, DB_ENGINE/DATABASE_URL, AUTH_DEFAULT_TOKEN, Redis/Postgres settings, etc.).

 ## Database and migrations